ccunni3/yali/README.md

 ## License

 This project is MIT licensed.
 See [LICENSE](LICENSE).

-## Onomastic Explaination

-I was inspired by the several examples of mythological creatures that protect entry or access to places while thinking of what to name the project.
-These mythical creatures often symbolize protection and the boundaries between different realms, serving as guardians of the physical and spiritual spaces they inhabit.

-In Hindu mythology, the Yali is a mythical creature with the body of a lion or a tiger and the head of another animal, often an elephant.
-Yalis are frequently depicted as guardians of entrances to temples and other sacred places in South India.

 ![Sculpture of a Yali, a mythical creature with the body of a lion or a tiger and the head of another animal, often an elephant.](https://mapacademy.io/wp-content/uploads/2022/04/yali-vyala-2l.jpg)